osrf/ariac-docker/README.md

 If your system performs correctly with this invocation, regardless of the set of configuration files in the `comp_configs` directory, you're ready for the competition.

 ## Troubleshooting

+### Keeping the competition setup software up to date

+You will need to run `git pull` to fetch any recent modifications to the competition system setup, and re-run all scripts in order for the changes to take effect.

 ### Stopping the competition/containers